knee-berts/llm-healthchecker/README.md

-# LLM Healthchecker
+# LLM Healthchecker - Simulating Inference Server Capacity
-This simple Go application acts as a health checker for an LLM (Large Language Model) inference server.
-It periodically fetches metrics from the inference server's metrics endpoint and checks if a specific metric value is within an acceptable threshold.
-This helps ensure the LLM service is running smoothly and responding to requests within expected parameters.
+This Go application serves as a health checker for LLM (Large Language Model) inference servers, with a specific focus on simulating capacity overload.
+It achieves this by monitoring the queue depth of incoming requests on the inference server.
+When the queue depth exceeds a predefined threshold, the health checker signals an "unhealthy" status, triggering Kubernetes to remove the pod from the service's endpoints.
+This simulation helps demonstrate how the GKE multi-cluster gateway can intelligently route traffic to inference servers in multiple regions, ensuring optimal performance and high availability even under heavy load.

+## Context

+- **Hugging Face's efficiency:** Hugging Face's inference servers are highly efficient, continually accepting requests and queuing them locally for processing.
+- **Capacity simulation:** This health checker allows us to artificially create a "full" scenario by monitoring the queue depth.
+If the queue grows beyond a certain limit, we consider the pod "full" and trigger its removal from the service endpoints.
+- **Multi-cluster gateway demonstration:** This behavior showcases how the GKE multi-cluster gateway can seamlessly redirect traffic to inference servers in other regions when one region's capacity is saturated.

 ## Features
-- Flexible metric checking: You can configure the metric to monitor and its threshold using environment variables.
+- **Flexible metric checking:** You can configure the metric to monitor and its threshold using environment variables.
-- Handles null metrics: Gracefully handles cases where the metrics endpoint returns null or an empty response, indicating that the LLM service hasn't processed any requests yet.
+- **Handles null metrics:** Gracefully handles cases where the metrics endpoint returns null or an empty response, indicating that the LLM service hasn't processed any requests yet.
-- Exposes a `/health` endpoint: Provides a `/health` endpoint that Kubernetes or other systems can use for readiness probes.
+- **Exposes a `/health` endpoint:** Provides a `/health` endpoint that Kubernetes or other systems can use for readiness probes.

 ## How to Use
 1. Build the application: